-You pushed the LIVE button and 0 sales, right?
+You pushed the LIVE button and you didn't get any sales, right?

-The “build it, they will come” phrase is a completely unreal myth.
+The “build it and they will come” phrase is a completely unreal myth.
 It will take you blood, sweat, and tears to get your first clients.

-Do some advertising, go outside your home and deliver leaflets (there actually are some business ideas for students at home above, in the case you’re too lazy), knock your neighbor’s doors, etc.
+Do some advertising, go outside your home and deliver leaflets (there actually are some unique business ideas for students at home above, in case you’re too lazy), knock on your neighbor’s doors, send cold messages to potential customers that you found on Facebook groups, etc.

 That’s when you might start considering hiring your first employee.
 In order to avoid the risks of going into negative numbers during a bad month, you can work on a commission-based wage.

-In this stage, the selection of the new team members is essential.
+In this stage, the selection of new team members is essential.
 Remember that word of mouth can be a key way of promotion and marketing.
-If you hire someone who has zero knowledge on the tasks they are required, delivers low-quality work, or mistreats clients, you will soon find yourself ceasing operations.
+If you hire someone who has zero knowledge of the tasks they are required for, delivers low-quality work, or mistreats clients, you will soon find yourself ceasing operations.

 There is no direct and simple answer to the question of how to start a business in college.

-There is an abundance of resources at your fingertips.
-From the valuable classes, school technologies to accessibility to the expertise of professors, and above all, to probably some of the best networking opportunities of your life.
-So make use of them in the best way possible, and the idea still doesn’t seem feasible, lay the groundwork for it.
+There is an abundance of resources at your fingertips, from valuable classes to school technologies, and access to professors.
+So make use of them in the best way possible, and if the idea still doesn’t seem feasible, lay the groundwork for it.

 You would be getting practical knowledge and work experience before finishing the course.
-Find the balance between both and give one hundred percent dedication to both.
-Even if it fails, remember that college is the time to blossom and experiment and it is only the beginning of your life journey.
+Even if it fails.
+Remember that college is the time to blossom and experiment, and it is only the beginning of your life journey.

-If you have any questions, have other small business ideas for students you think we’re missing, or want us to help you with your new startup, make sure to reach us to email@example.com!
+If you have any questions, have other small business ideas for students you think we’re missing, or want us to help you with your new startup, make sure to reach us at firstname.lastname@example.org!